f4grx/sys11/README.md

 SPI bus
 -------

-The hardware SPI bus is used in master mode.
+The HC11 hardware SPI bus wil be used in master mode.
-* The SS line is used as CS for the internal flash memory (mass storage).
+* The SS line is used as OE for a xx138 decoder that provides 8 CS lines from 3 OC lines of port A.
-* The OC3 line is used as CS for the SD card

-TODO: If I can find 4 outputs I will use a HC138 to create 8 CS lines and put the SPI bus on a SUBD-15 (MISO/MOSI/SCK+6CS+GND+5VCC)

 I2C bus
 -------

 A proper i2c bus needs two bidirectionnal open drain lines, which are not available on the HC11 if one wants to benefit from the hardware SPI block on PORTD.
 Moreover, the HC11 does not have a hardware i2c, so bitbanging must be used.

 The i2c bus will be done on port A using Input Capture and Output Compare lines.
 To read SDA and SCL, the IC1 and IC2 lines are used.
 To write the bus, the OC1 and OC2 lines are used to drive small BS170 MOSFETs.
-This requires inversion of the bits to write, which is not a big problem.
+This requires inversion of the bits to write, which is not a big problem for the driver.

+FAQ
+---
+Q: Why not use a 6502?

+A: Because the 6502 has a 8-bit stack pointer which is ridiculously restrictive.
+We are not anymore in the situation where the 6800 was $179 and the 6502 was $29.

+Q: Why not use a Z80?

+A: Because I did not have one when I started this project.
+However, I plan to have an assembler for this target.
+If you want to play with the HC11, have a look at RC2014 and/or gthub.com/hsoft/collapseos